dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 initial state value.
 The difference is that `evalState` returns the value of the computation as the result and `execState` returns the value of the state itself.
-Note, there is no `runState` similar to the one in Haskell, since it would require support for tuples in FunLang, which was omitted for simplicity.
+Note, there is no `runState` similar to the one in Haskell, since it would require support for tuples in FunLang, which was omitted for simplicity. {>> Arguably, you *do* have support for tuples in FunLang. type Pair A B = Pair A B. <<}
 The last three functions are for working with state inside a stateful computation.
 They allow to read the state value, overwrite it and modify it with a function.